-- for the period covering the next five years, dividends are based on the five-year Business plan presented by the subsidiaries and approved by the Group Executive Committee, - for the period beyond the fifth year, a terminal value is calculated based on a long term ("LT") growth rate of dividends, - Transformation margin at group level is reallocated to the entities proportionally to the deposits.
+- for the period covering the next five years, dividends are based on the five-year Business Plan presented by the subsidiaries to the Group Executive Committee, - for the period beyond the fifth year, a terminal value is calculated based on a long term (LT) growth rate of dividends, - Transformation margin at group level is reallocated to the entities proportionally to the deposits.
 Proportional capital consumption linked to this transformation activity is also deducted from the valuation.